ahmed191034/Analysis-on-Nlp-toolkits-on-Mimic-Iv/README.md

-This repository contains all source code developed for a comparative analysis of two open-source NLP toolkits:
+This repository for clinical extraction process named Entity_Extraction.ipynb contains all source code developed for a comparative analysis of two open-source NLP toolkits:

 ClinicalBERT
 Stanza (i2b2)